 The staff are well-managed and work exceptionally well as a team which has a positive impact on the outcomes for the children.
 They demonstrate a strong commitment to their development through their attendance at training both inhouse and externally.
 The staff take a professional approach to their role in safeguarding children.
-They have all currently updated their knowledge by attending in-house, safeguarding children training and have a thorough knowledge of safeguarding issues.
-Children are cared for in a nursery environment that is safe and secure due to an effective risk assessment process.
+They have all currently updated their knowledge by attending, safeguarding children training and have a thorough knowledge of safeguarding issues.
+Children are cared for in a pre-school environment that is safe and secure due to a rigorous risk assessment process.
 The manager makes sure the required checks for adults working directly with children are carried out, and that children are always appropriately supervised.
 As a result the arrangements for safeguarding children are robust.

-The nursery has a strong commitment to ensuring all information, which underpins effective management, is shared with the parents.
-Children learning English as an additional language receive excellent support.
-The nursery makes sure all policies, procedures and any written documentation are available in their particular language; for example, the nursery cares for a small group of Polish children and all written information is accessible in their language.
+The pre-school has a strong commitment to ensuring all information, which underpins effective management, is shared with the parents.
+Children learning English as an additional language, receive excellent support.
+The pre-school makes sure all policies; procedures and any written documentation are available in other languages.
 This encourages good communication and relationships with the parents, enabling consistency in the care for all children.
-This also demonstrates the staff's total commitment to equality and diversity extremely well.
-They ensure all children's progress is very well-monitored to check they all move forward from their starting points.
+Children are helped to understand and embrace differences of cultures and religions and to get a better understanding of the wider world through well planned activities, such as festivals, celebrating Persian New Year; encouraging the involvement of parents, for example, reading stories in their home language, cooking or talking to children about their heritage and culture.
+This demonstrates extremely well the staff's total commitment to equality and diversity.
+Staff ensure all children's progress is very well-monitored to check they all move forward from their starting points.
 They routinely support every child to make certain their individual needs are met and that no child is disadvantaged.
-Children are helped to understand and embrace differences of cultures and religions and to get a better understanding of the wider world through well planned activities, such as festivals, displays and people who help us.
-There is an excellent range of resources that reflect positive images of diversity, such as dressing up clothes, books, musical instruments posters and artifacts.
-The nursery actively and effectively promotes equality and diversity and tackles any unfair discrimination.
+There is an excellent range of resources that reflect positive images of diversity, such as dressing up clothes, books, a book in Braille, musical instruments and posters.
 The staff have a very good knowledge of each child's background and their needs.
-Staff are aware of children with special educational needs and /or disabilities and, where appropriate, understand how to provide excellent support.
-The nursery has started to working with other settings some children attend, that also deliver the Early Years Foundation Stage but these systems are not fully promoted currently, in order to provide children with a united approach between settings.
+Staff are aware of children with special educational needs and /or disabilities and provide excellent support when it is needed.
+They work well with other professionals such as speech and language therapist.
+The pre-school has started working with other settings some children attend, that also deliver the Early Years Foundation Stage and are in the process of developing these systems in order to provide children with a united approach between settings.

-Children benefit from using an excellent range of resources which are utilized extremely well to produce a well planned and interesting environment.
+Children benefit from using an excellent range of resources which are utilised extremely well to produce a well planned and interesting environment.
 Resources, both indoors and outdoors, are used effectively to achieve the planned goals in the children's learning and development.
+The staff are deployed well and are at hand to support children in their learning and development at all times.

-The staff are deployed well.
-The nursery self-evaluation procedure is effective in raising standards and forms the basis of a clear vision for the nursery's future.
+The pre-school self-evaluation procedure is effective in raising standards and forms the basis of a clear vision for the pre-school's future.
 Staff identify aspects for improvements accurately.
-For example, current forward-planning includes the need to build better relationships with childminders.
-The nursery has successfully addressed the recommendations made at the last inspection to improve outcomes for children.
+For example, current forward-planning includes further development of the outdoor play area; to continue with quality assurance system such as the Bristol Standard and for all staff to become reflective practitioners.